kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - End: ~0 Credits
 ```

-- [Single Item Dupe](<../Techniques/Item Duplication#animation-duping>) the CNS Strength Enhancer twice
+- [Single Item Dupe](<../Techniques/Item Duplication#animation-duping>) the CNS Strength Enhancer
   - Have Carth and Canderous use Alacrity
-  - This gives you three total CNS Strength Enhancers
+  - Using two party members gives you three total CNS Strength Enhancers
-  - This also should equip one CNS to MC
+  - This should also end with CNS equipped to MC
-- *Unequip Carth and Canderous: Remove all but clothing*
+- *Unequip Carth and Canderous: Remove all but Clothing*
 - *Party: Remove Carth*
 - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) into the council conversation
   - Swap to Canderous as the buffer ends